V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (ki)yunga : cassock, coat, cape, overcoat, apron, boubou / shirt, dress, suit / black fabric

-– kiyunga : vagabond, person devoid of property, homeless / stupid person
+– kiyunga : vagrant, person devoid of property, homeless / stupid person, silly person

-– (ki)yungudi : confused person, restless person, agitated person / idiot, crazy
+– (ki)yungudi : confused person, restless person, fidgety person / idiot, crazy, mad person

-– (ki)yungudi / kiyunga : vagabond, wanderer / poor man, fallen person, simple person
+– (ki)yungudi / kiyunga : vagrant / poor man, fallen person, simple person, unaffected person

-– (ki)yungudu : person without work, person without intelligence
+– (ki)yungudu : person out of work, unemployed person, person without intelligence

 – kiyutiyeni : propaganda